 RAMESES II: Developing quality and reporting standards and resources and training materials for realist evaluation.
 Check out our Quality Standards for Evaluators and Peer-reviewers, Quality Standards for Funders or Commissioners, Reporting Standards and Training Materials (1000 words definitions on key realist concepts and realist cartoons)

 CRIMSON Considering Risks and Benefits in Multiple Sclerosis Treatment Selection.
 Designing a Discrete Choice Experiment and a Decision Aid funded by the UK MS Society.
 Check our Interactive Online Patient Decision Aid Tool: https://relapsingmsdecisions.com/

 REVAMP A realist evaluation of community health workers programme improving maternal and child health in Nigeria.
 Five year study funded by the Medical Research Council.
 Check this video for our summary of study findings: What makes a successful maternal and child health (MCH) programme

 Evaluating the Impact of Global Digital Health Communities: The Case of Multiple Sclerosis.
 Study funded by the ESRC (Impact Acceleration) in collaboration with Shift.ms Co- investigators Dr Albert Varela and Dr Edward Webb (Academic Unit of Health Economics).
 Download our Mesuring Impact Toolkit for Digital Communities

 - BA (Hons)

 - European Evaluation Society

-I am Co-director of Postgraduate Research Studies in the School of Sociology and Policy.
 I am the Director of Advanced Qualitative Methods (AQUALM) at the White Rose Social Science Doctoral Training Partnership.